A win for the Slater and Gordon finance team

 One of the early objectives for Slater & Gordon was to set up an integrated 3-way planning model.
 When this was in Excel spreadsheets, it was a struggle to make last minute changes and the implications of inaccuracy were huge, potentially resulting in millions of unaccounted future fees.

-Now with Workday Adaptive Planning, reliability is no longer a problem.
 Depending on the practice area, revenue models in Adaptive Planning are built on differing drivers, but commonly include the probability of success, settlement value and expected length of case.
 Importantly, changes are quick and easy to update.

-Easier and higher quality forecasts
+Easier and higher quality forecasts, with seamless data integration

-Part of what has simplified the process is seamless integration.
 Trent says, “The amount of time it saves is the best thing about it.
 The data we need for planning comes from our finance system, HR system and operations system.
 We have thousands of legal cases at any one time so it’s great to have it all integrated”.

 The data connected includes general ledger, with transaction level data so they can drill into transactions on demand.

 HR related headcount details are loaded with secure access to support labour cost planning, and operational data is sourced to understand enquiries, appointments and growth in new cases.
 There is no need for clunky SQL to pull data, and Trent says there have been no performance issues with Adaptive Planning’s integration capabilities.

 Adaptive Planning’s most underrated feature

-Adaptive Planning’s Microsoft Office plug-in, OfficeConnect, has been a bonus for the team at Slater & Gordon.
-“OfficeConnect has definitely made month-end reporting a lot easier.
+Trent notes, “OfficeConnect has definitely made month-end reporting a lot easier.
 You just set up all your templates, push a button to refresh it each month, and you get PowerPoints or board packs at the end.
 It has been a big benefit.
 The value of it is underrated; it has saved us so much time”.

 While it is the finance team members who use Adaptive Planning primarily, practice managers can also view and access reports and information on demand.